Regional Fisheries Management Organizations (RFMOs)

 Tuna are highly migratory, swimming through both international waters and waters belonging to many nations.
 To manage tuna stocks, countries sharing these resources joined together to create RFMOs.

-Member nations of these RFMO governing bodies are responsible for setting catch limits, monitoring stock health, and regulating data collection, on-the-water monitoring, and methods to mitigate fishing’s ecosystem impacts, among other issues.
+Member nations of these RFMO governing bodies are responsible for setting catch limits; monitoring stock health; and regulating data collection, on-the-water monitoring, and methods to mitigate fishing’s ecosystem impacts, among other issues.

-OVERVIEW OF TUNA RFMOS
+TUNA RFMOS

 WCPFC – Western and Central Pacific Fisheries Commission